How to Become a Police Officer: 17 Steps to a Career With Impact

 - Housing authority police departments

 Many police agencies conduct open-house events from time to time, which can give you the chance to talk with experienced cops and get a better idea of what this kind of law enforcement career is really like.
 You can also get a sense of the differences between agencies of different sizes.
 After all, large police departments don't necessarily represent the norm.
-In fact, nearly half of all local police agencies employ fewer than 10 cops.2
+In fact, May 2015 data from the U.S. Department of Justice indicates that nearly half of all local police agencies employ fewer than 10 cops.

 2. Find Out What the Minimum Requirements Are